Blog What You Need To Know About Home Renovations And Insurance

 • Someone could burglarize your home : Between all the people coming in and out of your home, potential entry points due to the renovation and more people with access, burglary is a possibility.

-Suppose any one of these situations occurs, and you failed to notify your insurer about the renovation.
+Suppose any one of these situations occurs, and you fail to notify your insurer about the renovation.
 You could be on the hook for the costs, have your claim denied, or have it voided.

 Myths About Insurance During Renovations